jacklul/USharpVideo-Subtitles/README.md

 Change lock state, must be executed by the Master

 - Does nothing when used with **USharpVideo** as it shares the same state with it
-- This can silently fail if the synchronization is ongoing and it wasn't initiated by the Master
+- This can silently fail if the synchronization is ongoing and it wasn't initiated by the Master - check if `SubtitleManager.IsSynchronized()` is `true` before running it

 ### SubtitleManager.IsLocal(): bool